 For those who dont know me, my name is Sue Walton, and I am a professionaly accredited Dog trainer and coach.
-This article shares with you some of my top dog housing tips, but for my best secrets and heaps more info, you need to visit my site on dog training tips, which has a huge section on choosing and siting a great kennel/dog house.
+This article shares with you some of my top dog housing tips, but for my best secrets and heaps more info, you need to visit my site on dog training tips, which has a huge section on choosing and siting a great kennel/

 These small dogs respond well to the home, providing they know their place inside!
-You’ll find a matt or a dog bed around the size of a cat bed will do for these small breeds.
+You'll find a matt or a dog bed around the size of a bed will do for these small breeds.

 Keeping him/her in garage or washhouse could be ideal, if that your puppy or dog feels safe and it feels like it has place of its.
 Dogs after all are known to be territorial.